Vallacar Transit: Rural Transit of Mindanao Incorporated / Bachelor Express Incorporated

-Ceres Transport Incorporated (CTI)
+Ceres Transport Incorporated (CTI) / Gold Star Bus Transit Incorporated

 In 2007, Ceres Liner's Iloilo base pioneered travel between Iloilo City and Metro Manila through the Western Nautical Highway.
 Proving to be profitable, Yanson Group expanded its Metro Manila operations and established Ceres Transport in 2009, being based in Batangas City.
 It enabled bus services encompassing Cubao, Batangas City, Mindoro, Aklan, Antique Iloilo, Bacolod and Dumaguete.

+In 2012, Ceres Transport Inc. bought out a franchise of Gold Star Bus Company and allowed it to operate its Batangas-Cubao and Batangas-Alabang routes.
+Later on, Yanson Group decided to create its own subsidiary as Gold Star Bus Transit Incorporated, making it apart from the Ceres Transport Inc., which, back then, was the first bus company to have an Inter-Island route via RoRo Ferry services.